 Emissions from motor vehicle exhausts are a major contributor to particle pollution and photochemical smog in Sydney.
 Often excess levels of smoke indicate a vehicle is not properly tuned, or it may require a service.

-If a vehicle emits visible smoke for a continuous period of at least 10 seconds it can be reported to the Environment Protection Authority Pollution Line on 131 555, or
+If a vehicle emits visible smoke for a continuous period of at least 10 seconds it can be reported to the Environment Protection Authority Pollution Line on

 through an online form.
 To report a vehicle, the following information is required:

 Noise from things like air conditioners, alarms, animals and parties is often the cause of neighbourhood disputes.